 Physics & Astronomy Instrument Shop

 GSU’s Physics & Astronomy Instrument Shop is a design, fabrication, repair and consultation facility located in the darkest corner of the Natural Science Center.
-Together, our three employees have many decades of experience with a wide range of scientific instrumentation.
+Together, our employees have many decades of experience with a wide range of scientific instrumentation.

 We are a core facility serving the Department of Physics and Astronomy, the Center for High Angular Resolution Astronomy (CHARA), as well as the full College of Arts & Sciences.
 The Shop has been supporting the applied sciences at GSU for well over 50 years.